Creating a Plugin

 Additional Data in the Header

-<?php /** * Plugin Name: Plugin Name * Description: Plugin description (140 characters) * * Plugin URI: Link to the plugin page * Author URI: Link to the author * Author: Author name * * Text Domain: Translation ID, specified in load_plugin_textdomain() * Domain Path: Path to the translation file. * * Requires at least: 5.7 * Requires PHP: 7.0 * * License: GPL2 * License URI: https://www.gnu.org/licenses/gpl-2.0.html * * Network: true - activates the plugin for the entire network * Update URI: https://example.com/link_to_update * * Requires Plugins: some-plugin, some-plugin-2 * * Version: 1.0 */ // plugin code
+<?php /** * Plugin Name: Plugin Name * Description: Description of the plugin (140 characters) * * Plugin URI: Link to the plugin page * Author URI: Link to the author * Author: Author's name * * Text Domain: Translation ID, specified in load_plugin_textdomain() * Domain Path: /Path to the translation file * * Requires at least: 5.7 * Requires PHP: 7.0 * * License: GPL2 * License URI: https://www.gnu.org/licenses/gpl-2.0.html * * Network: true - activates the plugin for the entire network * Update URI: https://example.com/link_to_update * * Requires Plugins: some-plugin, some-plugin-2 * * Version: 1.0 */ // plugin code

 - Plugin Name:(required)

-- The name of the plugin, which is displayed in the plugin list in the admin area.
+- The name of the plugin that appears in the plugin list in the admin panel.

 - Description:

-- A brief description of the plugin, which is displayed in the Plugins section in the admin area.
+- A brief description of the plugin that appears in the Plugins section in the admin panel.
 It is recommended not to exceed 140 characters.

 - Version: